The difficulties which ethanol and other additives have caused for the

 ethanol-free gas in your area:

 Please be certain that your carb is grounded to the

-engine, chasis and battery ground of your vehicle.
+engine, chassis and battery ground of your vehicle.
 Thanks to ethanol,

-serious electrolytic corrision can occur to the carburetor if this is
+serious electrolytic corrosion can occur to the carburetor if this is

 The Old Carb Doctor